haoyang9804/Erwin/README.md

 ## Run Erwin

 If you install Erwin through NPM, the `erwin` executable is in `node_modules/.bin`, add it to your PATH, and directly call `erwin`.
-If you install Erwin through Git, go into the folder and type `npx erwin`.
+If you install Erwin through Git, go into the folder and type `npx erwin generate`.

 ### Use Erwin as a Solidity program generator.